 This continued for more than a year.
 It is so easy to put things like this aside.
 As each child grew older, rather than having more time at night to read, I found that I had less.
 We started having activities nearly every night.
 This meant we weren’t getting home until after 6 pm.
 Then it was a quick dinner, and the bedtime routine would begin.

 The kids needed to be in bed before 9 pm so we had little time to do everything.
 They could choose between reading aloud or reading alone.
 Since read alone time was often needed to calm them enough to sleep, read aloud was out.
 And it hurt.
 I went to bed every night regretting that another chapter was left unfinished.

 Then I came across a website.
 Read Aloud Revival.
 Here was a blog and podcast about a family of six kids, all homeschooled, who made reading aloud a priority.
 And it was the very vision of the dream I’d had when pregnant.
 I started believing again that it could be possible.

 Even just the free access to the website was enough to put that spark back into my desire to read with my kids.

 Eventually, I joined the membership because I knew how important it was for us to make this a more consistent practice.
 And I love the group there.
 There is always so much going on.
 And even if we only participate in a fraction of the events, we are still doing more than before.

 Which brings me to this month’s challenge.

 Then we got the word about our yearly inspection to take place just before Christmas.
 Reading aloud was pushed back again.
-Worse, I wasn’t even being consistent with listening to my oldest daughter reading.
-She’s only 8 so she still needs a lot of guidance.
+Worse, I wasn’t even being consistent with listening to my oldest daughter’s reading.
+She was only 8 so she still needed a lot of guidance.
 Especially with newer and bigger words.